guanghelee/neurips19-certificates-of-robustness/README.md

-# A Stratified Approach to Robustness for Randomly Smoothed Classifiers:
+# Tight Certificates of Adversarial Robustness for Randomly Smoothed Classifiers:

 This repository is for the paper

- * "[A Stratified Approach to Robustness for Randomly Smoothed Classifiers](https://arxiv.org/pdf/1906.04948.pdf)" by [Guang-He Lee](https://people.csail.mit.edu/guanghe/), [Yang Yuan](http://www.callowbird.com), [Shiyu Chang](http://people.csail.mit.edu/chang87/), and [Tommi S. Jaakkola](http://people.csail.mit.edu/tommi/) in NeurIPS 2019.
+ * "[Tight Certificates of Adversarial Robustness for Randomly Smoothed Classifiers](https://arxiv.org/pdf/1906.04948.pdf)" by [Guang-He Lee](https://people.csail.mit.edu/guanghe/), [Yang Yuan](http://www.callowbird.com), [Shiyu Chang](http://people.csail.mit.edu/chang87/), and [Tommi S. Jaakkola](http://people.csail.mit.edu/tommi/) in NeurIPS 2019.
+ * The old title for this paper is "A Stratified Approach to Robustness for Randomly Smoothed Classifiers"

 ## Experiments